-As with the itemized deduction, you can deduct a portion of your overall auto expenses equal to the percentage of miles you drove for business purposes during the tax year, or you can deduct the standard mileage rate per mile driven, whichever works out to be more.
-The standard mileage rate for 2018 was 54.5 cents per mile.
-It goes up to 58 cents a mile in 2019.
+As with the itemized deduction, you can deduct a portion of your overall auto expenses equal to the percentage of miles you drove for business purposes during the tax year, or you can deduct the standard mileage rate per mile driven.
+The standard mileage rate for 2020 was 57.5 cents per mile.
+It drops to 56 cents per mile in 2021.

 Allowable auto expenses include: